hplp/ai-hardware-project-6501_group2/README.md

 4. VLSI: Arduino Nano 33/STM32 Microcontrollers (Choice pending availability)

 ## Expected Outcomes
+Implementation demo of federated learning for edge AI to showcase working prototype for inference application (TBD), and Extrapolate findings for consideration of adopting techniques to more limited MCUs and beyond.

 ## Timeline
 (Done): Literature Review of Resource-Constrained FL